The Professional World of Sir Christopher Wren

 The end of the conference will be marked by a historic sermon delivered in the Restoration interior of Wren’s chapel at Emmanuel.
 The words of Dean William Sancroft, a central figure in Sir Christopher Wren’s life, will be read by Revd Jeremy Caddick, Dean and Chaplain of Emmanuel College, Cambridge.

 Student registration: £25

-The cost of registration includes entrance to conference and exhibition, coffee, tea, and refreshments during session breaks, a light buffet lunch, and champagne reception at the end of the day.
+The cost of registration includes entrance to conference and exhibition, coffee, tea, and refreshments during session breaks, a light buffet lunch, and champagne reception with canapes at the end of the day.

 If you are staying overnight in Cambridge and require hotel accommodation, we recommend the University Arms, located directly across Regent Street from Downing College as well as the Ibis Hotel at the Cambridge Rail Station, which is about a 15-minute walk to Downing College.
 Please kindly note that the conference is not holding rooms for attendees.

 If you are planning on arriving in Cambridge by car, there are public parking facilities available in Cambridge.
 Click here for more information.
 Please note that unless you are a member of Downing College, no parking is available on site.